devopsinsiders/azure-devsecops-batch-15/ClassNotes/19.TerraformList-ForEach-30-03-2024/notes.md

 - The `rg_list` variable contains a list of maps with the resource group name as key and location as value.
 - `toset()` function converts the list to a set, ensuring uniqueness.
 - The `for_each` argument iterates over the set, creating a resource group for each element.
-- `each.key` and `each.value` refer to the current key-value pair in the iteration.
+- `each.key` ` refer to the current key-value pair in the iteration.

 ## Conclusion
 - Using `for_each` with lists allows dynamic creation of resources based on the elements.